 - Reasons why the other parent objects to the proposed relocation

-- History and quality of each parent’s relationship with their child
+- The history and quality of each parent's relationship with their child

 - Any previous parenting time order and compliance with that order

 - Educational and other opportunities for the child at the existing location and the proposed new location